Decision Making in Avalanche Terrain

 SKIING, RIDING OR SNOWSHOEING

 For this course we will be accessing the backcountry.
 If you own a touring setup or split board you are welcome to skin with the instructor and consequently ski or ride out at the end of the day.
-If you ski but do not own an Alpine Touring set up, we have these available for rent.
+If you ski but do not own an Alpine Touring set up, you can rent from Ski The Whites or Gorham Bike and Ski.
 If you do not ski or ride, please plan to snowshoe - which can be rented from mtnGEAR.

 DAY 1